NCBI-Hackathons/Cancer_Epitopes_CSHL/Docker.md

      sudo docker pull alexcoppe/bwa
      sudo docker run alexcoppe/bwa -help

+Well done - you ran alexcoppes BWA docker image.
+You can run bwa with this command:

+     sudo docker run alexcoppe/bwa -help

-### How to start
+### How to start with Docker...
 Create a file called **Dockerfile** and add this :

 	cat Dockerfile
 	FROM continuumio/miniconda
 	MAINTAINER Michael Heuer <heuermh@acm.org>

+You find various example docker files on www.dockerhub.com, for specific use cases.
+For example, search for a docker-image for **VEP** or **BWA**.

+### Create / build your docker image
-Then, build your Docker image with this command :
+We build a docker image from your Docker file.

        sudo docker build -t ncbihackathon/immsnp .

-## Start docker image :
+## Now start docker image :

+       sudo docker build -t ncbihackathon/immsnp .

        sudo docker run -i -t ncbihackathon/immsnp

        sudo docker run ncbihackathon/immsnp -h

 ## I sometimes see this Error msg: